PAL*M: Property Attestation for Large Generative Models: Evaluation

-\adv may manipulate $op$ to change the requested function or misconfigure assets in $\mathcal{I}$ used for the requested function.
-Both cases are detectable by \vrf, since \method does not measure either until they are loaded into TD-protected memory.
-Therefore, \vrf is ensured that the inputs reflected in the \texttt{QUOTE} were used in the process.
+\adv may tamper with operation inputs to violate any of these properties.
+For example, \adv may manipulate $op$ to change the requested function or misconfigure assets in $\mathcal{I}$ used for the requested function.
+Both cases are detectable by \vrf, since \method does not measure either until they are loaded into TD memory.
+Therefore, \vrf is assured that the inputs reflected in the \quote were used in the process.
 In the case of a memory-mapped data structure, \adv may manipulate data before it is read into the TD memory.
-For example, they may aim to repeat or replace data records during fine-tuning to make the resulting model unfair/biased.
-However, these attempts can be detected by \vrf, since \method in this case measures records as they are sampled.
-Even in the case of random sampling, use of \MSH ensures \vrf can always determine when the entire dataset was used without replacing or repeating records.
+For example, they may aim to repeat, replace, or reorder data records during fine-tuning to poison or bias the resulting model.
+These attempts can be detected by \vrf, since \method measures a \MSH of records and indices as they are sampled.
+We use Lemmas ~\ref{tamarin:lemma:key_sec}, ~\ref{tamarin:lemma:o_from_op}, ~\ref{tamarin:lemma:input_integrity}, ~\ref{tamarin:lemma:input_integrity_mm}, ~\ref{tamarin:lemma:msh-implies-multiset}, ~\ref{tamarin:lemma:ms_hash_match}, ~\ref{tamarin:lemma:msh_o_match}, and~\ref{tamarin:lemma:ms_O_match} to verify the properties are upheld despite these attempts.